-Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business, and is shown net of VAT and other sales related taxes.
-The fair value of consideration takes into account trade discounts, settlement discounts and volume rebates.
+Turnover is recognised at the fair value of the consideration received or receivable for goods and services provided in the normal course of business.
+The fair value of consideration takes into account trade discounts, settlement discounts and volume rebales.

 When cash inflows are deferred and represent a financing arrangement, the fair value of the consideration is the present value of the future receipts.
 The difference between the fair value of the consideration and the nominal amount received is recognised as interest income.